MarkBiesheuvel/cryptopals/README.md

 ## Rust

-I began rewriting all the challanges again in [Rust](./rust/) in May 2023 and continued in December 2023.
+I began rewriting all the challenges again in [Rust](./rust/) in May 2023 and continued in December 2023.

 Here is an example of challenge 6 in Rust
 ```rust